allnulled/browsie/README.md

 Applying these 2 changes into your code, the database can migrate by itself, and track the ADN, to **keep compatibility** with previous schemas that users can have in their own browsers.

 So it is a good pattern.
 And we have close it the best way possible no, but close enough.

+## The triggerization

+You can add and remove triggers on runtime, but there is no persistence of them.

+The methods you want to check are:

+- `browsie.triggers.register("crud.insert.many.users", "uuid:1", triggerCallback, { priority: 10 })`
+- `browsie.triggers.emit("crud.insert.many.users", { args: [] })`
+- `browsie.triggers.unregister("uuid:1")`

+The triggers registration and emission accept the asterisk `*` operator of the glob expressions to refer to many events in 1 string.

+Both, triggerization and versionation strategies, are left to you, but covered somehow.